hightech-lowlife/hightech-lowlife.github.io/projects/006_digi_camo_ebike/006_digi_camo_ebike.md

 ## 4. The battery

-Ok so the battery is the one I had been using on my other bike and it's a 72v 30Ah pack and it's huge.
+Ok so the battery is the one I had been using on my other bike and it's a 72v 30Ah pack and it's huge (340x130x120mm).
 It weighs 20lbs!
 That's more than some peoples entire bike!
 When I was making my 2nd bike I really didn't know much about ebikes or batteries and I made the mistake of getting a pack with a much lower amp discharge rating on the BMS.
 It is either 50A or 80A on the BMS, and because I bought this in China - the communication wasn't so great so I'm not really sure what it is, but it does work.
 I figured this would be a better fit for this motor though since it's smaller and uses less power, so now the plan is to get a more powerful battery for my other ebike and use this one here.

 ## 5. Miscellaneous odds n ends